nxp-imx-support/imx_sec_apps/demo-caam-blobs/README.txt

   $ wc -c src
   1000 src

-- The size of the src is not a multiple of 16.
+- (Optional) The size of the src is not a multiple of 16.
 Adjust the file size to 1008:

   $ objcopy -I binary -O binary --pad-to 0x3f0 --gap-fill=0x0 src srcpad